maxts0gt/maxts0gt/README.md

 👋 Hi, I'm Max, a tech enthusiast.
 I fancy any new technologies and languages.
 I try to be full-stack developer.
 Currently mostly coding with Golang.
-Open to any opportunities in the backend or DevOps, if it is in Golang or any Three.js projects in the front-end.
+Open to any opportunities in the backend or DevOps if it is in Golang or any Three.js projects in the front-end.

 ## About Me